Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Method

 \subsection{Feedback Policy Based on Regular Forecasts}

-The value function $\optvalfunc$ from our core method above, allows us to compute the optimal control $\bu^*(\x,\t)$ for all $\x, \t$ and hence a feedback policy $\pi(\x,\t)$ for the vessel or multiple vessels in the same region \cite{wiggert.2022}.
+The value function $\svalfunc$ from Sec. \ref{subsec:cost_derivation} allows us to compute the optimal control $\bu^*(\x,\t)$ for all $\x, \t$ and hence a feedback policy $\pi(\x,\t)$ for the vessel or multiple vessels in the same region \cite{wiggert.2022}.
 This policy is the optimizer of the Hamiltonian (right side Eq. \ref{eq:hjb}):

-While $\pi$ is optimal if $\svalfunc$ was computed based on the true currents $\trueCurrents$, it can also be applied for closed-loop control when imperfect forecasts $\FCCurrents$ were used to compute the value function $\valfuncFC$.
-In that case, an agent at state $\x$ executing $\pi_{\FCCurrents}(\x,\t)$ will likely find itself at a different state than anticipated as $\trueCurrents$ differs from $\FCCurrents$.
-But the control that would be growth optimal under $\FCCurrents$ can again directly be computed with $\pi_{\FCCurrents}(\x(\t + \Delta \t),\t + \Delta \t)$.
-Applying $\pi_{\FCCurrents}$ closed-loop is hence equivalent to full-time horizon re-planning with $\FCCurrents$ at each time step \cite{wiggert.2022}.
-This notion of re-planning at every time step at a low computational cost ensures good performance despite forecast errors.
-Additionally, $\valfuncFC$ can be updated in periodic intervals.
-In our experiments, we compute $\valfuncFC$ once per day upon receiving new forecasts.
+which can often be computed analytically depending on $g(\x, \bu, \t)$.
+While $\pi$ is optimal if $\svalfunc$ is based on the true currents $\trueCurrents$, it can also be applied when imperfect forecasts $\FCCurrents$ were used to compute the value function $\valfuncFC$.
+In that case, an agent at state $\x$ executing $\pi_{\FCCurrents}(\x,\t)$ will find itself at a different state $\x^\prime$ than anticipated as $\trueCurrents$ differs from $\FCCurrents$.
+But the control that would be growth optimal under $\FCCurrents$ can again be computed with $\pi_{\FCCurrents}(\x^\prime,\t + \Delta \t)$.
+Applying $\pi_{\FCCurrents}$ closed-loop is hence equivalent to full-time horizon re-planning with $\FCCurrents$ at each time step.
+This notion of re-planning at every time step at the low cost of a 2D gradient computation (Sec. \ref{subsec:complexity}) ensures good performance despite forecast errors \cite{wiggert.2022}. $\valfuncFC$ can be updated daily as new forecasts arrive.